 Here are a couple of examples from the website of tools you can use in the privacy of your own home:

 - find out what your blood pressure reading means with a simple tool.
-High blood pressure can raise your risk of developing serious conditions like heart disease and dementia
+High blood pressure can raise your risk of developing other serious health conditions.

 - if you’re worried about your hearing it’s easy to get it checked.
 An over-the-phone hearing check is available from Action on Hearing Loss on 0844 800 3838 (local rate call).
 This service is completely automated (you won’t have to speak to anyone) and anonymous.